Here we share 5 simple lesson activities that can make a real difference to pupils’ confidence and Maths vocabulary at KS2.

 It is evident that a rich spoken language environment should be a key element included in any successful maths lesson.
 What’s more, its positive impact is not limited to the maths lesson and has an influence on a pupil’s cognitive, social and linguistic development across the whole curriculum.

-So, in the primary classroom, what can we do to help our pupils understand new vocabulary?
+So, in the primary classroom, what can we do to help our pupils understand new maths terminology?

 1. Introduce new key vocabulary at the start of a topic